 The work of each student is coordinated by an Advisory Committee.
-This Committee consists of the academic unit Head or designate who acts as Chair, or the Dean or designate in colleges without departments, who acts as Chair, the student's Supervisor and three or more additional members, selected because of their knowledge of the proposed research field, from the principal unit and related units.
-One member, designated the Cognate member, must be from a unit other than the principal unit of the student and supervisor.
-If the student's work for the degree is cross-disciplinary, the Advisory Committee should have representatives from each of the academic units involved.
+The Supervisor typically chairs meetings of the Committee.
+This Committee consists of a minimum of three members, including the student's Supervisor, a Cognate member, and at least one additional member, selected because of their knowledge of the proposed research field, from the principal unit and related units.
+The Cognate member must be from a different principal academic unit than the student and supervisor.
+If the student's work for the degree is interdisciplinary, the Advisory Committee should have representatives from each of the academic units involved.
 With approval of the Dean or designate, persons from other universities or from non-University laboratories and groups may be invited to serve on the Committee because of their specialized knowledge of the research field.
 Such persons must have received formal approval from the Dean.
-The Dean of Graduate and Postdoctoral Studies is an ex officio member of the Committee.
+The Graduate Chair, Head, Dean/Executive Director (non-departmentalized colleges/schools) or designate and the Dean of Graduate and Postdoctoral Studies or designate are non-voting ex officio members of the Committee.

 On-campus residency is a valuable part of a graduate program.
 The University of Saskatchewan encourages students to spend time on campus interacting with faculty, researchers and other students and participating in the academic life of the university.
 The College of Graduate and Postdoctoral Studies has no minimum residency requirements.
 Individual graduate programs, however, may establish their own residency guidelines.
 Students should inquire with the individual programs for these guidelines.

 A candidate for the Ph.D. degree is expected to complete the work over a period not exceeding six years.
 This time is measured from the date of first registration in the first work credited toward the program.